Online home goods retailer Wayfair valued at $3 billion in debut

 Online retailers accounted for about 7 percent of this, the company said.

-Wayfair competes mainly with Williams-Sonoma Inc, the operator of potterybarn.com and PBteen.com.
+Wayfair competes mainly with Williams-Sonoma Inc (WSM.N), the operator of potterybarn.com and PBteen.com.

-It also competes with brick and mortar retailers such as Bed Bath & Beyond Inc, Lowe's Cos Inc and Target Corp as well as online sellers including Amazon.com Inc and eBay Inc.
+It also competes with brick and mortar retailers such as Bed Bath & Beyond Inc (BBBY.O), Lowe's Cos Inc (LOW.N) and Target Corp (TGT.N) as well as online sellers including Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O).

 Wayfair's offering of 11 million class A common shares raised about $319 million.
 The company sold 10.5 million shares in the offering, which was priced at $29 per share, above the expected range of $25-$28.